rafaeelaudibert/Cosmetics.java/README.md

     g.
 If the products already have the number of evaluators as asked by the user, the algorithm finishes.
 Else, it returns to the step `a`.

-5. System saves the allocation, and displays to the user an allocation group list of products, and a log in the following way:
+5. System saves the allocation, and displays to the user an allocation group list of products, as well as a log descibring the allocation.

-    a.
-Starting the allocation.

-    b.
-Product id X allocated to the evaluator id Y

-    c. [...]

-    d.
-Allocation end.

 **Product scores attribution**